-WFUNA Human Rights Training for UNA Youth
+WFUNA Human Rights Youth Training

 After the training, participants went back to their countries and started developing and implementing a Human Rights project.
 Three months after the end of the training, participants submitted their mid-term report with their project ideas and implemented activities.
 A final report was submitted by mid-January.

-Albert Askeljung – UNA-Sweden
+Naazish – UNA-Sweden

 Albert is planning a series of three seminars on Human Rights issues which will take place throughout the spring semester in close partnership with the local University.
 Around 150 students will directly benefit from these seminars, which will try to respond to the need of a more in-depth Human Rights education in Sweden.
 The project will consider both the legal and moral aspect of Human Rights.

 Gyda Nullmeyer, from UNA-Norway, is organizing a series of seminars for students and employees of the University of Oslo.
 Seminars will be organized on the occasion of international UN observances, such as the World Health Day (7th April) and the International Day of Remembrance for all Victims or Chemical Warfare.
 The overall goal of the project is to raise awareness about Human Rights issues among students in Norway and engage them in a fruitful debate on Human Rights and the UN.

 Seka will be working with 8-12 year-old children to raise their awareness on key human rights issues, especially focusing on thechallenges that child girls in some regions of the world face when it comes to the Right to Education.
 She is going to use an interactive learning-by-doing approach to stimulate the childen and engage them in the discussions.

 Tamara Naidoo – UNA-South Africa “My Rights and I – The Children of South Africa”